Are you thinking about a trip from Florence to Pisa and Lucca Italy?

 We had so much fun touring Florence but we found we had extra time and wanted to take a quick day trip from Florence.

-There are many day trips in close proximity to Florence but ultimately we decided to go to Pisa and Lucca.
+There are many day trips in close proximity to Florence but ultimately we decided to go from Florence to Pisa and Lucca.
 I am a sucker for tourist attractions and since the Leaning Tower of Pisa is so close to Florence it seemed like the right choice!

-As we looked into taking a trip to Pisa, we found that Lucca was fairly close.
+As we looked into taking a trip from Florence to Pisa, we found that Lucca was fairly close.
 A good friend had mentioned how wonderful Lucca was and had suggested we visit if we had any extra time.
 We decided to visit both Lucca and Pisa.

 You probably have heard of Pisa, but have you ever heard of Lucca?
 Lucca is a medieval city that is actually enclosed inside a wall.